PatrickJYKang/problem_generator/README.md

 - **Automatic Feedback**: Check your solutions against test cases with detailed results
 - **Progressive Learning**: The app builds a custom syllabus based on your current lesson, including all previous lessons
 - **Problem History**: Review and reload previously generated problems
-- **Dark Mode**: Toggle between light and dark themes for comfortable coding in any environment
+- **Dark/Light Mode**: Toggle between themes for comfortable coding in any environment
 - **Database Storage**: All problems and solutions are stored for future reference
+- **Clean UI**: Focused interface that hides unnecessary elements when working on problems
+- **Consistent Course Structure**: Lessons are displayed in proper pedagogical order across all languages

 ## How It Works